redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 PCSS is _not_ cheap, and should be used sparingly.
 If you only apply it to just the main sun lamp in your scene, it would easily be real-time - but scaling it to every kind of light will easily slow everything down.
 As shown, point lights increase your depth samples by 1200%!
-Of course you might turn down the samples, but imagien having even one more point light in your scene.
-This is a similiar problem with PCF applied to point lights, but it is exacerbated with PCSS since we are easily doubling the samples or more.
+Of course, you might turn down the samples, but imagien having even one more point light in your scene.
+This is a similar problem with PCF applied to point lights, but it is exacerbated with PCSS since we are easily doubling the samples or more.

 When it comes to light size, it is not physically based but instead another knob or artists.